Home

 13.5 If a holiday falls within an employee’s vacation period, such employee shall be entitled to holiday pay as well as vacation pay.

 13.6 Employees on leave of absence or excused absence will receive holiday pay only (1) for holidays occurring in the first thirty (30) calendar days of such absence following their last workday and (2) if such absence is caused by provable illness or injury.
-A laid—off employee will not receive holiday pay for holidays occurring during such interruption of his active employment unless the layoff begins on the second last regularly scheduled workday immediately preceding the holiday, in which case he shall be paid for such holiday.
-If an employee is reinstated to work, from layoff or leave of absence on the day immediately following a paid holiday, he will be entitled to holiday pay.
+A laid–off employee will not receive holiday pay for holidays occurring during such interruption of their active employment unless the layoff begins on the second last regularly scheduled workday immediately preceding the holiday, in which case they shall be paid for such holiday.
+If an employee is reinstated to work, from layoff or leave of absence on the day immediately following a paid holiday, they will be entitled to holiday pay.
 Temporary layoffs will not affect an employee’s right to holiday pay.

 TOP OF PAGE

-ARTICLE XIV—VACATIONS
+ARTICLE 14—VACATIONS

 14.0 Each employee who is in the active employ of the Company (that is, either actually working, on vacation, or on an excused absence of not more than two (2) weeks as of the last day of vacation in which this Agreement is in effect, and who on that date has met the following conditions) year shall be entitled, except as otherwise provided herein, to a vacation with pay for that vacation year in accordance with the following schedule:

-Seniority as of end of Prior Vacation Year Vacation Entitlement Accrual During Vacation Year
+Seniority as of end of Prior Vacation Year

 Less than 5 years